||How do residential placement rates vary by race?

 † Interpret data with caution.
 In these states, 30% or more of the information for race/ethnicity was imputed.
 Visit the EZACJRP methods section for more information about imputation.

-U.S. total includes a small number of offenders (4) who committed their offense in a U.S. Territory, but excludes youth in tribal facilities.
+U.S. total includes a small number of youth (4) who committed their offense in a U.S. Territory, but excludes youth in tribal facilities.

-The residential placement rate is the number of juvenile offenders in residential placement on October 22, 2019 per 100,000 juveniles age 10 through the upper age of original juvenile court jurisdiction in each state.
+The residential placement rate is the number of youth in residential placement on October 23, 2019 per 100,000 youth age 10 through the upper age of original juvenile court jurisdiction in each state.

-To preserve the privacy of the juvenile residents, state cell counts have been rounded to the nearest multiple of three.
-Detail may not add to total because of rounding.
-Rates are based on rounded totals.
+To protect the confidentiality of the youth in residential placement rates presented from CJRP are based on rounded counts.
 More information on this rounding rule is available on the EZACJRP Web site.

 [ Text only ]

 Internet citation: OJJDP Statistical Briefing Book.
 Online.
 Available: https://www.ojjdp.gov/ojstatbb/corrections/qa08203.asp?qaDate=2019.